Searchlight: Second World War

-Ukraine
+War in Ukraine

-During the 2022 Russian invasion of Ukraine a searchlight has been used for anti-aircraft warfare.
+During the 2022 Russian invasion of Ukraine, both the Russian Armed Forces and Territorial Defence Forces (Ukraine) have extensively used spotlights for both Civil defense purposes, as well as frontline anti-drone and anti-aircraft warfare.

 Non-military use

 Today, searchlights are used in advertising, fairs, festivals and other public events.
 Their use was once common for movie premieres; the waving searchlight beams can still be seen as a design element in the logos of 20th Century Studios and the Fox television network.
 The world's most powerful searchlight today beams from the top of the pyramid-shaped Luxor Hotel in Las Vegas.
 It concentrates about 13,650,000 lumens from 39 7kW xenon lamps into a beam of about 9,129,000,000 candela.

 Tribute in Light is an art installation that uses two columns of searchlights to represent the former Twin Towers of the World Trade Center, in remembrance of the September 11 attacks.
 It is produced annually in Lower Manhattan.

+Disney parks uses searchlights in their nighttime fireworks displays.
+They are installed on top of the rooftops of several attractions in Fantasyland.